 Usually, a web page contains more text and other content than what you can see on your screen without scrolling.
-If you take the screenshot of only the visible part, you might leave out some significant portions of text of key images that you will need later.
-That’s why it’s a great idea to take some time to learn how to screenshot whole page on Windows computer or a Mac machine, ensuring you are prepared to deal with long-form content adequately.
+If you take a screenshot of only the visible part, you might leave out some significant portions of the text of key images that you will need later.
+That’s why it’s a great idea to take some time to learn how to screenshot a whole page on a Windows computer or a Mac machine, ensuring you are prepared to deal with long-form content adequately.

-Did you know that there is a hidden tool within Google Chrome that allows you to take screenshots of entire webpages without extension and automatically save them to your device?
+Did you know that there is a hidden tool within Google Chrome that allows you to take screenshots of landing pages without extension and automatically save them to your device?
 Don’t worry, we have got you covered!
 This guide will provide you with the steps on how to take a full-page screenshot in Google Chrome with the Developer Tools:

 Step 1.
 Open the webpage you want to capture.

 Step 2.
-Press the Ctrl+Shift+I or Cmd+Opt+I (on Mac) keys on your keyboard to open the Chrome Developer Tools.
+Press the Ctrl + Shift + I (on Windows) or Cmd + Opt + I (on Mac) on your keyboard to open the Chrome Developer Tools.

 Step 3.
-Press the Ctrl+Shift+P or Cmd+shift+P (on Mac) keys on your keyboard to open the Command Menu.
+Press the Ctrl + Shift + P (on Windows) or Cmd + shift + P (on Mac) on your keyboard to open the Command Menu.

-Step 4.
-Type “Capture full size screenshot” and select it from the suggestions or use the arrow keys to navigate to it and press “Screenshot”.

 Step 5.
+Choose “Capture full-size screenshot” and select it from the suggestions or use the arrow keys to navigate to it and press “Screenshot”.

-Wait for Chrome to capture the full-page screenshot.
+Step 6.
+Wait for Chrome to capture the long screenshot.

-Whether you want to capture part of the webpage or capture the entire webpage, Gemoo Snap Chrome Extension, as a professional and flexible plug-in screenshot tool, can meet the needs of web users for capturing screenshots.
+Whether you want to capture part of the webpage or capture the entire webpage, Gemoo Snap, as a professional and one-stop screenshot tool, can meet various needs for capturing screenshots.
 And whether you’re a teacher, a designer, a developer, or a marketer, it has everything you need to take screenshots at work and in your daily life.